Striving to Treat Inflammation Safely and More Effectively

 Huge Opportunity – It is estimated that roughly 10% of the world’s population is affected by some kind of mental health issue.
 The opportunity for Nurosene lies in the percentage of people who don’t receive help (between 75%-85%) due to cost, stigma, or accessibility.
 Using their advanced technology and marketing strategy, they will be able to capitalize on that underserved population.

 Growing Market – The global mobile health app market size is expected to reach $149.3 billion by 2028 and is projected to reach a CAGR of 17.7%.
-Nurosene is well positioned to helping solve an important problem by delivering mental performance support via their Nuro app.
+Nurosene is well-positioned to help solve an important problem by delivering mental performance support via their Nuro app.

-Strong Team – Nurosene is carried by team of highly skilled professionals as well as guided by a strong team of advisors and board members and executives, including the Former Head of E-Commerce at Apple and the Former Director of the Italian Medicines Agency (AIFA).
+Strong Team – Nurosene is carried by a team of highly skilled professionals as well as guided by a strong team of advisors and board members and executives, including the Former Head of E-Commerce at Apple and the Former Director of the Italian Medicines Agency (AIFA).
+Recent leadership and board changes only further amplify the inherent potential in this exciting company.

 Nurosene (CSE: MEND) (OTC: MNNDF) was founded in 2019 and launched in 2020 by Daniel Gallucci, a 20 year veteran functional neurologist and researcher who specializes in working with high performance professional and amateur athletes, as well as patients with complex neurological conditions.
 His vision to democratize mental wellness via mobile application–while not necessarily new–is proving to be a disruptive force in the industry.
 Only a year after its inception, Nurosene IPO’d on the CSE for $9.2 million; an oversubscription more than one million dollars above the high point of their proposed range.
 It’s clear to us that Nurosene has legs.